Connect with us

 Brain tumors in dialogue with surrounding cells

 When we started this study, scientists had recently found that a self-perpetuating positive feedback loop powers brain tumors.
-The cycle begins when cancer cells produce substances that can act as neurotransmitters, proteins that neurons communicate with each other.
+The cycle begins when cancer cells produce substances that can act as neurotransmitters, proteins that help neurons communicate with each other.
 This surplus of neurotransmitters triggers neurons to become hyperactive and secrete chemicals that stimulate and accelerate the proliferation and growth of the cancer cells.

 We wondered how this feedback loop affects the behavior and cognition of people with brain cancer.
-To study how glioblastomas engage with neuronal circuits in the human brain, we recorded the real-time brain activity of patients with gliomas as they were shown pictures of common objects or animals and asked to name what they depicted while they were undergoing brain surgery to the tumor.
+To study how glioblastomas engage with neuronal circuits in the human brain, we recorded the real-time brain activity of patients with gliomas as they were shown pictures of common objects or animals and asked to name what they depicted while they were undergoing brain surgery to remove the tumor.

 Awake brain surgery involves mapping out the function of the areas of the brain around a tumor.